threefoldfoundation/tf_farmer_management_tools/docs/farm_setup/readme.md

 1- ToR switch connected to the router on a trunk link with management ip configured

-2- ToR switch accessible over its management ip address

-3- MAC addresses of the servers
+2- MAC addresses of the servers

-4- OpenWRT node used as dhcp/ipxe server
+3- OpenWRT node used as dhcp/ipxe server

-5- (optional) if you have an old ipxe version on the servers, create your own ipxe script on OpenWRT node
+4- (optional) if you have an old ipxe version on the servers, create your own ipxe script on OpenWRT node

 ### Playbooks: